uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 ## Accessing data from the Virtual Private Cloud
 * * *

+If additional security is required, the cdis-data-client can be installed on a VM in the VPC to download files.
+The following instructions detail how to login to a VM.

 ### 1. Send credentials and get welcome email
 * * *
-<h3>Send SSH Key and Oauth to Gen3 commons team.</h3>
+<h3>Send public SSH Key and OpenConnectID account to Gen3 commons team.</h3>

-To access the Virtual Private Cloud (VPC), users will need to send their public ssh key (or "pubkey") and an email that supports Oauth (often gmail) to <Gen3-support@datacommons.io>.
+To access the Virtual Private Cloud (VPC), users will need to send their public ssh key (or "pubkey") and an email that supports Oauth (often gmail) to <support@datacommons.io>.

 > NOTE:   Do not send your private ssh key.
 This is confidential and should never be shared with anyone.

-The public ssh key will be used to access the login node and any virtual machinnes (VMs) setup for the user.
-The email will be used to permit access to:

-* [Bionimbus](http://bionimbus-pdc.opensciencedatacloud.org/storage/) to receive s3 data storage credentials
-* [data.Gen3.org](https://data.Gen3.org/) for browser based querying of metadata.

->NOTE:  for Gen3 members that were also their organization's contact for data submission, you already have access to your s3 credentials and the commons metadata API <data.Gen3.org>.
-Just send your pubkey.

 <h4> I'm not familiar with SSH - how do I generate a keypair? </h4>